 Core 3: Community Based Participatory Research (CBPR)

 The Gastón Institute responds to requests from government and foundations for CBPR studies seeking to test theories and methods for addressing disparities in educational, health, and economic outcomes in U.S. Latino and Latin American communities.
 Our future research in this area seeks to answer questions about the factors that contribute to the production of disparities in health, educational, and economic outcomes.
-Our current CBPR projects seek to test the feasibility of a variety of intervention strategies and focus on social marketing, organizational capacity, and photovoice.
+Our current CBPR projects seek to test the feasibility of a variety of intervention strategies and focus on Spanish media, organizational capacity, and photovoice.
 Current projects include:

 Improving Food Purchasing Selection among Low-Income Spanish Speaking Latinos through Social Marketing Messages: funded by the Robert Wood Johnson Foundation’s Salud America initiative, this study seeks first to examine food purchasing patterns of Spanish-speaking Latino families, and then to develop and evaluate a social marketing strategy.
 For more information please contact Dr. Dharma Cortés.